w0whitaker/wwdev/src/posts/epg.md

 const colors = ['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet'];
 ```

+{% assign get_by_id_vs_class = "There's an important difference between the two, in that `.getElementsByClassName()` returns an &#8220;[array-like object](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName)&#8221; rather than a single object.
+This makes sense, as it will be returning more than one element, and it will have implications later on when it comes time to add event listeners to the glyphs." | md %}
 I use `document.getElementById()` to reference the "add" buttons and the `<div>` that will act as the display area for the glyphs.
-Because there will be more than one glyph on the screen, I can't use an ID, so I'm using `document.getElementsByClassName()` to collect the glyphs.[^2]
+Because there will be more than one glyph on the screen, I can't use an ID, so I'm using {% footnoteref "get-by-id-vs-class" get_by_id_vs_class %} `document.getElementsByClassName()`{% endfootnoteref %} to collect the glyphs.

-[^2]: There's an important difference between the two, in that `.getElementsByClassName()` returns an ["array-like object"](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName) rather than a single object.
-This makes sense, as it will be returning more than one element, and it will have implications later on when it comes time to add event listeners to the glyphs.

 Next, I declare a couple of variables for the glyphs themselves, which will make working with the (long, messy) SVG code easier.

 Finally, I create an array that will hold the colors to be used.
 You may have noticed that I didn't declare variables for these "color" buttons; I'll be doing that later and using the colors in this array to name them.

-### The `init()` function
+#### The `init()` function

+{% assign dom_content_vs_load = "It would also be possible to add this event listener to the `document` object, and listen for the `'DOMContentLoaded'` event, which fires as soon as the HTML is loaded.
+The `'load'` event, on the other hand, waits until _all_ of the page's resources have loaded.
+Given that this is a pretty minimal app, perhaps it doesn't make much difference which one is used.
+I've opted to use the `'load'` event, figuring that if for some reason the CSS were delayed, for example, it wouldn't make much sense for the user to start clicking things." | md %}
-The code for the app's behavior will be wrapped in a function, which will be called once the page has loaded.[^3]
+The code for the app's behavior will be wrapped in a function, which will be called once the page has {% footnoteref "dom-content-vs-load" dom_content_vs_load %}loaded{% endfootnoteref %}.

 ```javascript
 function init() {